 How to file a quarterly claim.
 You make a claim for a refund on Form 8849.
 File the claim by filling out Schedule 1 (Form 8849) and attaching it to Form 8849.
 Send it to the address shown in the instructions.
+Do not claim a refund on Form 8849 for any amount for which you have filed or will file a claim on Schedule C (Form 720) or Form 4136.

 When to file a quarterly claim.
-You must file a quarterly claim by the last day of the quarter following the last quarter included in the claim.
+You must file a quarterly claim by the last day of the first quarter following the last quarter included in the claim.
 If you do not file a timely refund claim for the fourth quarter of your tax year, you will have to claim a credit for that amount on your income tax return, as discussed earlier.